babylonchain/finality-provider/docs/finality-provider.md

 This will also start all the registered finality provider instances except for slashed ones added in [step](#5-create-and-register-a-finality-provider).
-To start the daemon with a specific finality provider instance, use the `--btc-pk` flag followed by the hex string of the BTC public key of the finality provider (`btc_pk_hex`) obtained in [step](#5-create-and-register-a-finality-provider).
+To start the daemon with a specific finality provider instance, use the `--eots-pk` flag followed by the hex string of the BTC public key of the finality provider (`btc_pk_hex`) obtained in [step](#5-create-and-register-a-finality-provider).